cdl-geneseo/geneseo-dictionary/D/Digits.md

 # Digits

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Digits

 Created by  Unknown User (bli2), last modified by  Unknown User (kla8) on Nov 20, 2012

 n.
 1. Someone's phone number, usually specific to the phone number of a female acquired by a male. &quot;I finally got her digits last night!&quot;K. Andryshak, 2012Historically (within the Geneseo Dictionary Project): NN - No change.
 Brognano 100% of participants surveyed in 2012 identified this word as defined above.
 K. Andryshak, 2012